jan-tomsa/GyroGirl2/README.md

 # GyroGirl2
 Python code for gyro balancing robot for LEGO Mindstorms Robot Inventor 51515

-uFor bilding instructions and explanation of the design (including a peek into the control systems theory behind it) see https://youtu.be/Yc_FEriEmQ8
+For bilding instructions and explanation of the design (including a peek into the control systems theory behind it) see https://youtu.be/Yc_FEriEmQ8